 - IT / Programmer (yes, this word tends to escalate something as simple as a minor change/update to the entire site and business is about to crash in 2.2 seconds)

 - Tools (it makes creating a simple account sound more painful than a root canal)

-- Along with any other words or phrases that may elude to the fact your company, process, products, service offerings and or website is complicated, broken, etc.
+- Any other words or phrases that may elude to the fact your company, process, products, service offerings and or website is complicated, broken, etc.

-Educating yourself as well as your employees on how to effectively communicate with your customer base is the key to success.
-Not only will this help improve your customer retention, it may potentially increase the number of repeat customers who ultimately refer new customers.
+Educating yourself, as well as your employees, on how to effectively communicate with your customer base is the key to success.
+Not only will this help improve your customer retention management, it may potentially increase the number of repeat customers who ultimately refer new customers.
 It’s a great way to grow your small business and increase the bottom line without spending a dime!